SERMONS ON PASTOR’S PAGE FROM 2004

 Does God still have 7,000 people in the churches who have not kissed Baal?
 I am not certain.

 The common people heard Jesus gladly, but the leaders of Israel ordered His crucifixion because of their envy.

 If there are only three believers out of a thousand who walk with Jesus in integrity, then there are three people who will sit at Jesus’ table in the Kingdom.

 What about the great multitude of God’s elect who slip and slide around?
 I believe God is going to save them, but only after He has pounded them in His mortar until there is no lie left in them.

-The Truest Witness of God—We bear a true witness of God only to the extent we are portraying the thinking, speaking, and acting of Jesus Christ.
+The Truest Witness of God—We bear a true witness of God only to the extent we are portraying God’s will in our thinking, speaking, and acting.

 Well, here it is, Sunday 10/17/2004.
 I missed doing the Pastor’s Page a week ago (10/10), so I will tell you what I preached on that day.

 The subject on 10/10 was that of being a witness.
 I started with Colossians 3:5.
 Beginning with Colossians 3:5, The Apostle Paul gives us a list of behaviors that we are to turn away from.
 As Paul says, the reason we must turn away from these behaviors is that we are going to appear with Christ when He appears.